meyer-group/meyer-group.github.io/members/vera-seidl.md

 ## Current Research

-Synthesis of Functionalized Imidazolium-based Ionic Liquids and Their Related First-row Transition-Metal Complexes for the Immobilization om TiO2 Nanostructures
+Synthesis of Functionalized Ionic Liquids and Their Related Transition-Metal Complexes for the Immobilization om TiO2 Nanostructures.

 ## Publications